Encharted Cook

 Make it for 2, or Small Families

-Make the recipe as listed and serve half of the spaghetti for dinner without baking it and use the rest to make a smaller Baked Spaghetti for later in the week.
+Make the recipe as listed and serve half of the spaghetti for dinner without baking it and use the rest to make a smaller Baked Spaghetti Casserole for later in the week.
 Simply pour half of the spaghetti into a greased 8 or 9-inch baking dish, top with cheese, and cover with foil.
 Refrigerate for up to 5 days.

 My Top Tips